mathjax/MathJax-docs/safe-mode.rst

 to help your exposition, improve student learning, and so on.

-If you are using MathJax in a community setting, however, like a question-and-answer forum, or a wiki, or a blog with user comments, or other situations where your readers can enter mathematics, then your readers would be able to use such powerful tools to corrupt the page, or fool other readers into giving away sensitive information, or interrupt their reading experience in other ways.
-In such environments, you may want to limit these abilities so that your readers are protected form these kinds of malicious users.
+If you are using MathJax in a community setting, however, like a question-and-answer forum, a wiki, a blog with user comments, or other situations where your readers can enter mathematics, then your readers would be able to use such powerful tools to corrupt the page, or fool other readers into giving away sensitive information, or interrupt their reading experience in other ways.
+In such environments, you may want to limit these abilities so that your readers are protected form these kinds of malicious actions.

 (Authors who are writing pages that don't allow users to enter data on the site do not have to worry about such problems, as the only